-As the above mentioned process is an artificially induced vegetative propagation, you will get a plant which is hundred percent genetically similar to its parent.
+As the above-mentioned process is an artificially induced vegetative propagation, you will get a plant that is hundred percent genetically similar to its parent.

-Growing it from a seed is another option.
+Growing it from seed is another option.
 Plant the seeds around 12 weeks before the first frost of the year.
 It will take about a month to form seedlings.
-You are just in need to follow the process as mentioned above in this article.
+You just need to follow the process as mentioned above in this article.

 Common Problems With Begonias

-The most common problems with Begonias are root rotting, stunted growth, fungus, aphids nematodes and other pest hazards curled or wrinkled leaves, being discolored, appearance of yellow or bronze leaves, deformed leaves etc.
+The most common problems with Begonias are root rotting, stunted growth, fungus, aphids nematodes and other pest hazards curled or wrinkled leaves, being discoloured, the appearance of yellow or bronze leaves, deformed leaves etc.

 root rotting is also a fungal problem.
-Fungus appears due to lack of humidity and causes mass destruction.
+The fungus appears due to lack of humidity and causes mass destruction.

 Affiliate Disclosure : I have promoted the product in those given links.
 If you buy the product I will get a minor commission.
 Thank you.